 Stamford never married.
 He died 17 November,1858, leaving a very unusual will which was very complicated.
-The original will was written 20 November 1840 however over the following 18 years he made changes and additions on 17 seperate occasions with the last amendment being 29 April 1858.
+The original will was written 20 November 1840 however over the following 18 years he made changes and additions on 17 separate occasions with the last amendment being 29 April 1858.
 Extensive legal paperwork relating to this will exists in the Staffordshire Record Office including a large summarising document (4229/4/1).
 There is also a document (4228/1-5) listing Stamford's property (land), the majority of which was a group of farms making up the Linley Wood estate but in addition there was property near Derby (Cannon Hills, Quarndon) and a large number of share holdings in a variety of companies.

 Stamford's will stated that the Linley Wood Estate would be held in trust.
 His sister Anne Marsh could live at Linley Wood for the rest of her life, as could any of her unmarried daughters.
-After that the estate would pass to the second son of his neice Mary Emma Heath and Leopold George Heath (later Lady Mary Emma Heath and Admiral Sir Leopold George Heath).
+After that, the estate would pass to the second son of his niece Mary Emma Heath and Leopold George Heath (later Lady Mary Emma Heath and Admiral Sir Leopold George Heath).
 After that the estate would be passed on down to the eldest son.

 The second son of Mary and Leopold was Frederick Crofton Heath, (later Maj Gen Frederick Crofton Heath-Caldwell) who was only a few months old at the time that Stamford wrote his last codicil.
-Stamford wrote in numerous conditions including that all the people in possession of Linley Wood would all have to add "Caldwell" as the last part of their surname.
-Hence Anne changed her surname to "Marsh-Caldwell" and Frederick changed his surname to "Heath-Caldwell" (when he finally inherited the estate 55 years later in 1913).
+Stamford wrote in numerous conditions including that all the people in possession of Linley Wood would have to add "Caldwell" as the last part of their surname.
+Hence Anne changed her surname to "Marsh Caldwell" and Frederick changed his surname to "Heath-Caldwell" (when he finally inherited the estate 55 years later in 1913).
 Stamford's will also stated that these eldest sons, who would inherit the Linley Wood estate, must be properly educated so that they could take up professions.